-In September, home-use beauty technology business The Beauty Tech Group (“TBTG”) – the largest holding in the Northern VCTs – announced its intention to float on the London Stock Exchange.
+On 3 October 2025, home-use beauty technology business The Beauty Tech Group (“TBTG”) – the largest holding in the Northern VCTs – made its debut on the London Stock Exchange, one of the few new IPOs in London this year.

-The business, which is behind beauty gadgets said to be used by the likes of Kim Kardashian and Serena Williams, confirmed the IPO price range has been set at 251p to 291p per share.
-That’s equivalent to a valuation of £280-320 million.
-Trading is expected to begin on 3 October.
+The business, which is behind beauty gadgets said to be used by the likes of Kim Kardashian and Serena Williams, completed a £106 million share sale, valuing the company at £300 million.

 The Cheshire-based firm started off in 2009 as CurrentBody.com, an e-commerce site selling third-party at-home beauty devices.
 In 2019, it turned to producing and selling its own products, eventually becoming a global leader in home-use beauty technology products.

 The Northern VCTs first invested in 2018.
-Their current stake is valued at £20.7 million on a cost of £4.1 million (June 2025).
+At the IPO, the three VCTs realised a total of c.£7.3 million, with the retained holding valued at £17.2 million, based on the IPO valuation, on a cost of £4.1 million (October 2025).
 Past performance is not a guide to the future.

 Important: The information on this website is for experienced investors.
 It is not advice nor a research or personal recommendation to invest.
 If you’re unsure, please seek advice.
 VCT investments are high risk and you could lose the money you invest.